y1ngyang/Networking-Fundamentals-from-Akamai-Technical-Academy/README.md

     Video: Network Management / Troubleshooting Review

-Graded: Network Management / Troubleshooting Graded Assessment Capstone
+Graded: Network Management / Troubleshooting Graded Assessment

+### Capstone

 In this module, the student will upload a capstone project that demonstrates mastery of the material.
 2 videos

-Create a file in Packet Tracer to demonstrate the proposed “company” network.
+I Create a file in Packet Tracer to demonstrate the proposed “company” network.
 Include a minimum of two client machines.
 The two machines must be able to ping each other by IP address.

     Include whatever networking equipment called for in your plan.